15.190 – Theft and Recovery of Vehicle, License Plates, or License Tabs

 4. Gives a business card and case number to the complainant.

 5. Writes a supplemental report using the GO number on the call.

 15.190-PRO-2 Officer Recovering a Stolen Vehicle

-3. Verifies the vehicle as stolen and removes it from WACIC/NCIC as stolen.
+2. Verifies the vehicle as stolen and notifies Data Center to remove it from WACIC/NCIC as stolen.

-4. Relays the verification to the requesting officer.
+3. Relays the verification to the responding officer.

-6. Completes a vehicle report to document the condition of the vehicle and circumstances of the recovery.
+6b.
+If the vehicle is an outside agency stolen, Completes a GO to document the condition of the vehicle and circumstances of the recovery.

 7c.
-Leaves the vehicle parked with the owner’s copy of the Vehicle Report.
+Leaves the vehicle parked with a business card attached.